 - Disco is a Running Gag in You Don't Mess with the Zohan.
 This has more to do with Disco surviving outside the States for some time after it "officially died".
 Naturally, immigrant characters assume that it's still big in the US.

-- A fairly extreme example, Pain of Salvation are a fairly dark and brooding progressive metal band, with huge spiralling concept albums about the existence of God and a fair bit of deep introspection.
+- A fairly extreme example, Pain Of Salvation is a fairly dark and brooding progressive metal band, with huge spiralling concept albums about the existence of God and a fair bit of deep introspection.
 Track five on their album Scarsick is called "Disco Queen".
 It's a bizarre 7/8 grooving Disco song.
 With falsetto vocals.
 Which go "You're my DISCO QUEEN!
 Let's Disco!
 Ooh-ooh oo-ee oo-ee, AHHHHH!"
-Although this was, of course, ming-mong Kryptonite, it's actually pretty good.
+Although this is, of course, ming-mong Kryptonite, it's actually pretty good.
 They used it as an encore for the entire tour.
-It was extremely entertaining to watch the big, hairy, tattooed metalheads do the John Travolta-dance from Saturday Night Fever during said song.
+It is extremely entertaining to watch the big, hairy, tattooed metalheads do the John Travolta-dance from Saturday Night Fever during said song.

 - Kylie Minogue owes her entire career to this.
 Her career had been fairly run of the mill until the disco-themed album Light Years was released and her fame skyrocketed, with no signs of ever slowing down for a long time to come.

 - Disco Inferno, of course.
 A disco ball would come down from the ceiling as part of his entrance.

 - Brodus Clay debuted as a generic brute.
 He would resurface with an entirely new personality.